Cart

 The Gran Premio Nuvolari.

-From its inception in 1927 until the 1950s, the Mille Miglia remained the most famous and perhaps most most important car race in the world.
-The circuit from Brescia to Rome and back to Brescia measured exactly 1597 km and was always ridden in one piece.
-The special feature of the race: The participants did not compete directly against each other.
+In the inter-war period, the Mille Miglia was the most prestigious race for drivers and car manufacturers.
+The history of the Mille Miglia is full of great moments and tragedies that have made motorsport history.
+Here are some of the most exciting and beautiful.
+Join us on a journey through the great moments: Learn about the meteoric rise of Alfa Romeo and the birth of Ferrari.
+Or feel the spirit of the original Mille Miglia through fascinating stories that every Mille Miglia fan should know.
+From its inception in 1927 until the 1950s, the Mille Miglia remained the most famous and perhaps the most important motor race in the world.
+The route from Brescia to Rome and back to Brescia measured exactly 1597 kilometres and was always completed in one piece.
+What made the race so special was that the competitors did not compete directly against each other.
 Each participant raced against the clock.
-The racers started in minute intervals.
-Their results from the Mille Miglia were counted towards the World Championship and the Franco Marzotti trophy.
+The drivers started every minute.
+Their Mille Miglia results counted towards the World Championship and the Franco Marzotti Trophy.

 The Golden Years for Alfa Romeo and Ferrari

-Rudolf Caracciola bei der Zieleinfahrt in Brescia
+Rudolf Caracciola at the finish line in Brescia

 All Winners of The Mille Miglia: From 1927 – 1957